WeiqunPengLab/IRTools/README.md

 **-q IRI**

-1\. `NAME.quant.IRI.genes.txt` is the quantification of intron retention index for all genes from RNA-Seq library ALTFILE.
+1\. `NAME.quant.IRI.genes.txt` is the quantification of intron retention index for all genes from RNA-Seq library SAMPLELIB.

 The file format is as follows.